 A cyber security breach will impact each organisation differently depending on the timing of the attack, duration of the attack and which industry the business operates in.
 However, common impacts of a cyber security breach include:

-To put the importance of cyber security into context, Microsoft spends $1 billion on cyber security every year, and American investment bank JPMorgan Chase spends over $600 million each year.
+To put the importance of cyber security int he workplace into context, Microsoft spends $1 billion on cyber security every year, and American investment bank JPMorgan Chase spends over $600 million each year.
 Recently the New Zealand government has budgeted hundreds of millions of new funding for cyber security resilience.

 Phishing remains the most popular method of cybercrime because it exploits human nature.